 Who We Are

-We work with all UI Cancer Center members and participate in research across our three research programs — Cancer Biology, Translational Oncology, and Cancer Prevention & Control.
+We work with all Cancer Center members and participate in research across our three research programs — Cancer Biology, Translational Oncology, and Cancer Prevention & Control.
 Working together as partners, the BSR collaborates and consults with investigators in design, conduct, and analysis of cancer-related clinical, preclinical, epidemiological, and community-based research.
 These collaborations lead to the development and application of innovative statistical methodology and summarization of results to address cancer research.
 They also allow us to facilitate the translation of research findings into clinical trials and to disseminate new knowledge that supports the planning of new collaborative research projects.

 Education and Training

-We provide journal clubs, training workshops, and statistical consultation and collaboration for trainees and early UI Cancer Center members.
+We provide journal clubs, training workshops, and statistical consultation and collaboration for trainees and early Cancer Center members.

-For graduate students, oncology residents, fellows, and UI Cancer Center members, we provide a monthly seminar on state-of-the-art approaches for cancer research.
+For graduate students, oncology residents, fellows, and Cancer Center members, we provide a monthly seminar on state-of-the-art approaches for cancer research.

 Our services include: